Home

 It has a varied diet which primarily comprises large insects, but other forest floor invertebrates such as earthworms are also consumed.
 It is also reported to forage along forest streams for aquatic animals.

-The species ranges from parts of southern Burma and southern Thailand, through Peninsular Malaysia to Sumatra and Borneo.
-It is absent from Singapore.
+The species ranges from parts of southern Myanmar and southern Thailand, through Peninsular Malaysia to Sumatra and Borneo.
+It does not occur in Singapore.